 The Minus-First Law of Thermodynamics and the Second Law of Thermodynamics consider two very different situations, see Fig. 1.
 The Minus-First Law deals with a completely isolated system that begins in non-equilibrium and ends in equilibrium, following its spontaneous and autonomous evolution.
 In the Second Law one considers a thermally (but not mechanically) isolated system that begins in equilibrium.
-A mechanical perturbation drives the system out of equilibrium, the perturbation is then turned off and a final equilibrium will be reached, corresponding to higher entropy.
+A time-dependent mechanical action perturbs the initial equilibrium, the action is then turned off and a final equilibrium will be reached, corresponding to higher entropy.
 At variance with the Minus-First Law, here the system does not evolve autonomously, but rather in response to a driving: we speak in this case of nonautonomous evolution.